mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	if __name__ == '__main__':
 		lc.create(server)

-Execution of the server will produce output similar to that shown below;
+Execution of the server will produce output similar to that shown below (logs have been reduced to fit);

 .. code-block:: console